-Ten people, including suspected assailant, killed in Ohio shooting
+Ten people, including gunman, killed in Ohio mass shooting

-(Reuters) - A gunman opened fire in a downtown district of Dayton, Ohio, early on Sunday, killing nine people and wounding at least 26 others, police and the city mayor said, in the second deadly mass shooting in the United States in less than a day.
+(Reuters) - A gunman dressed in body armor opened fire in a downtown district of Dayton, Ohio, early on Sunday, killing nine people and wounding at least 26 others, authorities said, in the second deadly mass shooting in the United States in less than a day.

-Police who were on routine patrol nearby intervened and shot the attacker dead, Assistant Police Chief Matt Carper said.
+Police officers who were on routine patrol nearby arrived on the scene in less than a minute and shot the attacker dead, likely preventing a much higher casualty toll, police and the city’s mayor said.

-Carper told reporters the incident began at 1 a.m. local time in Dayton’s Oregon District, a downtown historic neighborhood popular for its nightclubs, restaurants art galleries and shops.
+Assistant Police Chief Matt Carper told reporters the incident began at 1 a.m. local time in Dayton’s Oregon District, a downtown historic neighborhood popular for its nightclubs, restaurants art galleries and shops.

 The motive behind the shooting was not immediately clear, and investigators believe the individual had acted alone, Carper said.
 The authorities did not disclose the shooter’s identity.